dazinator/dazinator.github.io/source/_posts/2015-08-16-aurelia-and-asp-net-5-mvc.md

 1. Bundling and Minification.
 2. Auto browser refresh (as you make changes to files during development)

-In addition to adding these features we will talk about:
+In addition, I will touch upon important tooling that you need to be aware of:

 1. NPM
 2. Bower and why we are going to replace it with Jspm